Penn Provost’s

 Fellowships for Academic Diversity

-Meet our current and former postdocs here.
+Meet our current postdocs here.

 The Provost’s Postdoctoral Fellowships and CHOP’s Postdoctoral Fellowships are competitive programs intended to increase the diversity of the academic research community at the University of Pennsylvania and Children’s Hospital of Philadelphia (CHOP).
 While the Penn and CHOP programs have a common application form, they are independently funded and have separate review processes.

 Fellowships are available for postdoctoral training in all areas of study at either Penn or CHOP.
-STEM applications are encouraged.
+STEM applications are strongly encouraged.
 Successful candidates will receive mentored scholarly and research training as well as courses and workshops to enhance their research success skills and prepare them for a faculty position in a major university.

 For additional information on the CHOP diversity fellowship program, click here